gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 In this repository are some files from a study on how to support cross-language recommendations for an existing research paper recommender system.

-We focus on German, English and Spanish.
+We focused on German, English and Spanish.

-This was a project carried out in the University of Magdeburg Oct 2014-Jan 2015
+This was a project carried out in the University of Magdeburg Oct 2014-Feb 2015

 Overall the software consists of the following packages:

 Control: Classes that encapsuate the Business logic:
+	Main class, that starts the GUI or allows a console-run.
-	Mgmt sub-package: With classes LanguagesManager (Singleton in charge of the overall information on languages), SpecificLanguageManager (allowing to manage the index and repository of a language) and
+	Mgmt sub-package: - LanguagesManager: Singleton in charge of the overall information on languages.
+                          - SpecificLanguageManager: Singleton looks after index and repo of a given language.
-                                                         RecommendationsHandler (that generates the recommendations).
+                          - RecommendationsHandler: Singleton that generates the recommendations.
-	Index sub-package: With classes LSA indexer and Per-Language indexer.
-	Query sub-package: With classes: Query handler, per-language query handler and singletons: LSA query handler and CL query handler.
-	Querytermgen sub-package: Containing only the query term generator.
+	Querytermgen sub-package: -Query term generator: Called by the RecommendationsHandler.
+	Index sub-package: - LSA indexer: LSA indexing.
+			   - Per-Language indexer: Lucene indexing.
+			   - Indexer: dummy super-class from which the 2 former inherit.
+	Query sub-package: - Query handler: dummy super-class
+			   - Per-language query handler
+			   - LSA query handler: Querying with LSA.
+			   - CL query handler: Cross-language query handler.
+Implements optimizations.
-	Utils sub-package: Containing the Translator handler singleton, allowing the use of Apertium, Google Translate and a Moses Language Model Server.
+	Utils sub-package: - TranslationHandler: Singleton allowing to use translation services of Apertium, 					     Google Translate and/or Moses.

-        Model: Data classes, such as LanguageFolder (matching a language to its repository and index), PaperHit (items resulting from a query), ResultsList (list of results of a query), Query Terms and IndexedDocLSA.
+Model: Data classes:
+	- LanguageFolder: Matches a language to its repository and index.
+	- PaperHit: Resulting item from a query.
+	- ResultsList: List of resulting items from a query.
+	- QueryTerms: Encapsulates a query string over each language, or one string that combines all languages.
+	- IndexedDocLSA: Data for indexing a document in LSA.
 View: GUI related classes.

 Apart from surveying some available alternatives for implementing cross-language information retrieval, the aim of this project was to allow the comparison of different approaches to the cross-language support:

-- Latent Semantic Analysis (with user provided cross-language training data)
+- Latent Semantic Analysis (based on user provided cross-language training data)
 - Traditional indexing (with Lucene) and automated query translation (using one of several systems: Apertium, Google Translate API and Moses), further improved by:
 	- User mediated query refinement
-	- Translation post-processing: synonym adding through ontologies after tagging with Stanfords PoS tagger.
-Only MultiWordNet for english was used, but its spanish section and GermaNet could be potentially used as well (after agreements with author's institutions).
-Sense disambiguation for this task not supported (most common sense is chosen so far), but it could be added, also some recognition for searching phrases as opposed to words can also be of use.
+	- Translation post-processing: query expansion, by adding synonyms found in ontologies (after tagging with Stanfords PoS tagger) was tested.
+In the end only MultiWordNet support for English was included, but its Spanish section and GermaNet could be potentially used as well for those languages (after reaching agreements with author's institutions).
-	Note: This service is also hard to port since it relies on a MySQL server running a DB with the ontology.
-	PoS tagging for German and Spanish is included.
 	- Other pre-processing improvements.
 	- Other improvements at the point when results from different indexes are merged (i.e. boosting scores of hits in under-represented languages).

+Additional notes:
+Sense disambiguation for the query expansion was not supported (most common sense is chosen so far), but it could be added, also some recognition for searching phrases as opposed to words could also be an useful improvement over our approach.

+Code for PoS tagging German and Spanish is included.

 List of some open-sourced resources used: